chrisb3ll/terraform/README.md

 You could use [direnv](http://direnv.net/).

 ### Key pairs
 Terraform cannot create new key pairs, only import existing.
 As a manual step either way, please create a key pair in the console.
-Default expected is `terraform_key`
+Default expected is `terraform_key`.

 ### Start
-A simple bash wrapper `tf.sh` is available for use
+A simple bash wrapper `tf.sh` is available for use:

 ```
   usage: ./tf.sh [ -a value -e value -x 'value(s)' ]